-Just as LAT services are offered by host computers, they also an be offered by protocol translators.
-A protocol translator implements both the host and server portions of the LAT protocol.
-This allows connections from either hosts or terminal servers.
-When a host connects to a protocol translator, this is called a host-initiated connection.
+Just as LAT services are offered by host computers, they also can be offered by terminal servers.
+A terminal server implements both the host and server portions of the LAT protocol.
+This allows connection from either hosts or terminal servers.
+When a host connects to a terminal server, this is called a host-initiated connection.
 Collectively, both types of connections are referred to as inbound connections.